Loading slang details...

 Formality

 behenchod (बहनचोद) means Sister-f***er (extremely vulgar, highly offensive).
+Used as informal criticism or teasing; strength depends on relationship and delivery.
+It is commonly discussed in India contexts.
 It is best read as india slang associated with India.

 "behenchod (बहनचोद)" means Sister-f***er (extremely vulgar, highly offensive).
+Used as informal criticism or teasing; strength depends on relationship and delivery.
+It is commonly discussed in India contexts.
 In India, the nuance may be more specific.

 Can sound rude or teasing depending on tone.